Wednesday, December 21, 2005

 Repetitive behaviour such as cutting notches in wood was at one time thought to clear up warts.
 Several versions appear in folklore.
 A small branch of a peach tree was cut the same number times as there were warts to cure.
 Placed in the ground where water dripped the branch decayed and as it did, the warts vanished.
 A variation was to cut tree bark and as they grow over, the warts disappeared.
 Cutting notches in a matchstick before burning it still thought in some parts to have the same efficacious effect.
 The belief that gently stabbing the wart with a needle (sterilised, of course) would caused it to disappear particularly when the needle was burnt.
 Stopping the blood supply by tying a silk thread or horses hair around the wart before burning it was also a common belief.
 Many of these rituals were considered more effective when undertaken in the dead of night.
 Finally an old wives tale was to touch each wart with chalk before inscribing a cross for each on the back of the fireplace.
 As the crosses became obscured by soot, the warts vanish.

 Psychological states do influence skin physiology as random controlled experiments undertaken to compare hypnosis and auto suggestion have verified.
-People suffering from verrucae were divided into two groups for treatment Some were hypnotised once per week for five weeks, and told their warts would disappear.
+People suffering from verrucae were divided into two groups for treatment.
+Some were hypnotised once per week for five weeks, and told their warts would disappear.
 After three months, six of the group had lost all their warts, and three more got rid of up to 75%.
 In the control group, where they were not hypnotised, not one patient lost a wart in the same time span.
 A similar experiment using tap water was undertaken and the population was divided into Catholic children and non-catholotic children.
 Each group were told the water was Holy Water and the clear-up rate in Catholic children was significantly higher than in the group of non-catholic children.

 Now if you suffer from warts, or think you do, I would recommend you see your podiatrist or health care professional.